SCL-BSG/Bank-Society-Gold/README.md

-# BSGold
+# Bank Society Gold
-Bank Society Gold, BSGold coin is a next generation coin with Proof of Work and Proof of Stake with Smart Contracts planned for a future roadmap.
+Bank Society Gold or Gold coin is a next generation coin with Proof of Work and Proof of Stake with Smart Contracts planned for a future roadmap.

 Proof of Stake with Masternode reward system, all coins are staked in the users wallet, where Masternodes